kubermatic/docs/content/kubermatic/master/tutorials/13-psp/_index.en.md

 PSP objects are cluster-level objects.
 They define a set of conditions that a pod must pass to be accepted by the PSP admission controller.
 The most common way to apply this is using RBAC.
 For a pod to use a specific Pod Security Policy, the pod should run using a Service Account or a User that has `use` permission to that particular Pod Security policy.

-## Kubermatic Support
+## Kubermatic Kubernetes Platform (KKP) Support

 ### User Cluster Level Support

-Kubermatic provides support for enabling PSP during cluster creation using a simple switch:
+KKP provides support for enabling PSP during cluster creation using a simple switch:

 ![Create Cluster](01-create-cluster.png)